kylejones200/psis_4700_applied_ai/webslides/weekdetail_Multi-Model-AI.md

 ## The Core Idea

-No single model does everything well.
+No single model does everything well
 Multi-model systems layer strengths: one detects, one summarizes, another predicts

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.